Job Evaluation and Position Classification Procedures

 How do I get a copy of my job description or the job description of one of my staff members?

-Copies of job descriptions are available through Oracle Supervisor Self-Service.
+Copies of job descriptions are available through Oracle RIT Supervisor Self-Service for supervisors and RIT Employee Self-Service for employees.
 If you need a copy of your job description, please contact your supervisor.
-You can also email your HR Services Manager or email email@example.com
+You can also email your HR Manager.

 How can I update my Job Description?